peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 ```

-One thing to think about as you start exploring and integrating MCP Servers is that these are downloading and installing libraries or containerised images.
+As mentioned previously, as you start exploring and integrating MCP Servers is that these are downloading and installing libraries or containerised images.
 As such, you will need to make sure that you have installed any dependencies.
 These are typically documented in the MCP Server details.

-In this particular case, you will need to make sure I have uv and Python running, otherwise this is going to fail.
+In this particular case, you will need to make sure I have **uv** and **Python** running, otherwise this is going to fail.
 Different MCP Servers will have different requirements so make sure you meet them before proceeding.

 Start Amazon Q CLI from the terminal, and review the output.
 You should see something similar to the following (you might miss it as it is only on thre screen for a few moments):